1100266506/COVID_hackathon_FBInstantGame/updates.md

 - added css and spacing for Results page
 - results page has option to go to Additonal Resources page
 - styled buttons

+July 23, 2020
+- remove elipses from questions
+- adjusted spacing and format of questions